astropy/astropy/docs/coordinates/skycoord.rst

 By digging through these we will learn a little bit about |SkyCoord| and how it works.

-To begin (if you do not already know), one of the most important tools for learning about attributes and methods of objects is "TAB-discovery".
+To begin, one of the most important tools for learning about attributes and methods of objects is "TAB-discovery".
 From within IPython you can type an object name, the period, and then the <TAB> key to see what is available.
 This can often be faster than reading the